Peachtree Ridge High School: Clubs

-Robotics

-Peachtree Ridge High School Robotics (Team 1261 Robo Lions) was established in the 2003–2004 school year.

-Team 1261's main platform is the FIRST Robotics Competition, which takes place during the spring semester.
-Since 2004, the team has won four regional events and numerous other awards for design efficiency, creativity, and performance.

-In the 2014 season the Peachtree Ridge High School Robotics team won the Palmetto Regional, becoming the first Georgia team to win a regional.

-2006 Governor's Cup

-In 2006 Peachtree Ridge was awarded the Governor's Cup for the most improvement in SAT scores for AAAAA schools in the county.
-Georgia governor Sonny Perdue visited the school and presented the cup.

 The Roar

-In 2007 the school's newspaper, The Roar, earned first place in the general excellence category at an awards ceremony sponsored by the Gwinnett Daily Post.
-The staff of The Roar was recognized with the best news section, best layout/design, honorable mention for best sports section, and first place in general excellence.
+In 2007, the school's newspaper, The Roar, earned first place in the general excellence category at an awards ceremony sponsored by the Gwinnett Daily Post.
+The staff of The Roar was recognized for the best news section, best layout/design, honorable mention for best sports section, and first place in general excellence.

-Winterguard

-The Peachtree Ridge Winterguard placed Grand Champions (Division Scholastic AAA) in the Southern Association for Performing Arts Championships in Macon in March 2007.
-Schools from five states competed against the PRHS winterguard.
-This has now passed on to Hull Middle School, Peachtree Ridge's middle school.

 NJROTC

 In 2022, the Peachtree Ridge High School NJROTC received 21st place at the 2022 NJROTC Navy Nationals hosted at Pensacola, Naval Air Station, Florida.
-The "Lions Battalion" beat countless other highly ranked NJROTC programs and received a 3rd place trophy for the shuttle run event.
+The "Lions Battalion" received a 3rd place trophy for the shuttle run event.

 Athletics

-Since 2004, Peachtree Ridge has competed in Region 7-AAAAAA.
+Peachtree Ridge competes in Region 7-AAAAAA.